lyndongeo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 6; Program that prints single digits of base 10 using putchar Task 7; Program that prints alphabets in reverse
 Task 8; Program that prints dits of base 16
+Task 9; Program that prints all possible combinations of single-digit numbers